-At UC San Diego Health, our heart transplant results for people with irreversible, life-threatening heart disease exceed national standards.
+At UC San Diego Health, our heart transplant results exceed national standards.

 Our heart transplantation program began in 1989 under the direction of internationally renowned cardiothoracic surgeon Stuart W. Jamieson, MB, FRCS.
 We performed our first heart transplant in 1990.

 Now led by Drs.
-Victor Petorius and Eric Adler, our heart transplant program has grown to be the largest in San Diego and the third largest in California, placing it among the nation's top-performing transplant centers.
+Dr. Marcus Anthony Urey, Victor Pretorius and Eric Adler, our heart transplant program — part of UC San Diego Health's Center for Transplantation — has grown to be the largest in San Diego and the third largest in California, placing it among the nation's top-performing transplant centers.

 A heart transplant is a treatment option for irreversible, life-threatening heart diseases that cannot be managed by other medical or surgical methods.
 You may need a new heart if you have some of these conditions.